LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-Overview-w26.md

 ## Introduction

-- This class is a partially "flipped" class, meaning you will watch video lectures and coding demos before class (these were recorded by Mari Good), and in class, I'll do some teaching, but give you a lot of time to <u>code and get help with debugging</u>.

 - Be sure to watch or read <u>all the required materials</u> on Moodle.
-  For online students, this includes the class recordings which will be available after my office hours on class days via the <u>Zoom recordings</u> page which will be linked near the top of the Moodle page.
+  For online students, this includes the class recordings which will be available shortly after class is over via the <u>Zoom recordings</u> widget which is near the top of the Moodle page.

 ## Announcements

-- **No-show/drop**
-  Be aware of LCC's <u>no-show/drop</u> policy.
-You need to come to class once during the first week, or take the quiz in order to not be automatically dropped!

-- **Last day for a refund**
-   Monday, Jan 12, is the last day to get a refund if you drop a class.

 - **Web server credentials**

-   We will be using the citstudent web server, the same one you used in your HTML and CSS class (and possibly in Beginning JavaScript).
-I'll be sending out login credentials early this week, or you can use your old login.
+   If anyone needs new user login credentials for citstudent, let me know.

-## This Week: Course Intro, JS Review and Bootstrap
+## This Week: More JS Review and Bootstrap

 ### Objectives

 - To review your understanding of JavaScript from CS 133JS.
-- To introduce the use of Bootstrap for styling web pages.
+- To continue learing to use of Bootstrap for styling web pages.

-### What to Do

-1. Introductory stuff
-   - Read the syllabus (we'll discuss it briefly in class too)
-   - Join the class Discord (it's the same as last term's) and introduce yourself (if you didn't already last term).
-   - Take the student survey.
-2. First class meeting,  lab 1, part 1, and the JS review quiz.
-   - Do the JavaScript review reading and take the quiz before Wednesday night.
-   - Go to Monday's class or watch the Zoom recording of the in-class teaching.
-   - Start  working on lab 1, Part 1 in class or on your own.
-   - Watch Mari Good's screen-cast video on Bootstrap.
-   - Finish Lab 1, Part 1.

-3. Second class meeting, lab 1, part 2
-   - Watch Mari Good's screencasts on the Stopwatch web app.
-   - Start Lab 1, Part 2.
-   - Go to Wednesday's class or watch the Zoom recording.
-   - Continue working on Lab 1, Part 2 in class or on your own.

-4. Finish lab 2
-   - Review your own code and submit the code review to Moodle.
-   - Revise your code and submit your work on Moodle and upload the web app to citstudent.

-###  Changes since Mari made her videos

-- The way grading is done and the course structure have changed, see the syllabus.
-- We will be declaring variables with`let` and constants with `const` instead of `var`.

 ### Due dates

+All assignments and quizzes are due at 11:59 PM on the day the are due.

 - This week:
+  - Tuesday: Lab 1 code review (a self-review this time)
+  - Wednesday: Quiz 2
-  - Wednesday at midnight: Quiz 1
+  - Thursday: lab 1 production version
 - Next week:
-  - Tuesday: Lab 1 code review (a self-review this time)
+  - Tuesday: Lab 2 code review (a self-review this time)
+  - Wednesday: Quiz 3
-  - Thursday: Lab 1 production (final) version.
+  - Thursday: Lab 2 production (final) version.